 When they become adults, most girls with Turner syndrome will be shorter than average and infertile.
 However, the development of growth hormone treatment has improved the expected adult height for those treated.
 The most significant risk faced is that of heart and blood vessel problems.
 But, regular checks and treatment where necessary have reduced the impact of these complications.
 Overall:

-- Life expectancy is only slightly reduced.
+- Life expectancy is only slightly reduced and quality of life is usually normal.

 - Most girls with Turner syndrome have normal intelligence.